warkrismagic/mcp-ui-fork_research/docs/src/guide/client/html-resource.md

   If you don't provide a callback for a specific type, the default handler will be used.

   **Asynchronous Response Handling**: When a message includes a `messageId` field, the iframe will automatically receive response messages:
-  - `ui-action-received`: Sent immediately when the message is received
+  - `ui-message-received`: Sent immediately when the message is received
-  - `ui-action-response`: Sent when your callback resolves successfully
-  - `ui-action-error`: Sent if your callback throws an error
+  - `ui-message-response`: Sent when your callback resolves successfully or throws an error

   See [Protocol Details](../protocol-details.md#asynchronous-communication-with-message-ids) for complete examples.
 - **`style`**: (Optional) Custom styles for the iframe.